hhemied/openshift4-Azure/README.md

     - Create a directory for the installation files

       ```bash
+      # for the first time will ask for the data we had, appId we created, app principal Id and the app password

       [root@bastion ocp443]# openshift-install create cluster
       ?
 SSH Public Key /root/.ssh/id_rsa.pub
       ?
 Platform azure